2018 Slovenian parliamentary election: Government formation

-On 12 June, NSi rejected offered resignation of president Matej Tonin, who offered resignation after party did not reach 10% in the election, which was Tonin's goal.
-The main reason for not accepting his resignation party stated that they improved their result and gained 2 new MPs.
+On 12 June, NSi rejected the offered resignation of president Matej Tonin, who offered resignation after the party did not reach 10% of votes in the election, which had been repeatedly stated by Tonin as his goal in the election.
+The main reason for not accepting his resignation party was stated as that they improved their result and gained 2 new MPs.

-Media reported on 14 June that Modern Centre Party (SMC), Party of Alenka Bratušek (SAB) and List of Marjan Šarec (LMŠ) join into an alliance to form a central liberal bloc.
+Media reported on 14 June that Modern Centre Party (SMC), Party of Alenka Bratušek (SAB) and List of Marjan Šarec (LMŠ) had agreed to merge into an alliance to form a central liberal bloc.

-On 15 June, SDS stated that they will draft a coalition treaty which will later be sent to all parliamentary parties as a basis for negotiations.
+On 15 June, SDS stated that they would draft a coalition treaty which would later be sent to all parliamentary parties as a basis for negotiations.
 Later that day, DeSUS rejected Karl Erjavec's resignation as president of the party.
-Erjavec offered his resignation after a very bad result in the election in which the party lost 5 MPs.
+Erjavec offered his resignation after a poor result in the election, which saw the party lose 5 MPs.

-On 26 June Executive Committee of the Modern Centre Party (SMC) ejected Milan Brglez from the party in a unanimous decision.
-Reason for that was his self-candidature for Speaker of the National Assembly, since Miro Cerar did not have support of potential coalition partners (LMŠ, SD, NSi, SAB and DeSUS) to become Speaker himself.
-Executive committee also blamed Brglez that he did not respect decision of the parties and has been making statements that were opposite to the statements of Cerar and other party officials.
-As example they added that Cerar supported US missile strikes against Syria earlier in April and Brglez did not and stated that these acts are against international law and Slovenia's constitution.
+On 26 June Executive Committee of the Modern Centre Party (SMC) expelled Milan Brglez from the party in a unanimous decision for that his self-candidature for Speaker of the National Assembly, since Miro Cerar did not have support of potential coalition partners (LMŠ, SD, NSi, SAB and DeSUS) to become Speaker himself.
+The executive committee also blamed Brglez that he did not respect the decision of the parties and had been making statements that were opposite to the statements of Cerar and other party officials.
+As example they added that Cerar supported US missile strikes against Syria earlier in April, while Brglez did not, stating that these acts are against international law and Slovenia's constitution.

-On 2 July President Borut Pahor began first round of consultations with leaders of the political groups in the National Assembly.
-Danijel Krivec (SDS) said that SDS supports their president Janez Janša as candidate for new Prime Minister.
-Brane Golubović (LMŠ) asked President Pahor if he can make another round of consultation on Friday and that they have no problem with granting mandate to Janez Janša first.
-Matjaž Han (SD) and Igor Zorčič (SMC) said that they will only support Marjan Šarec as Prime Minister.
-Zorčič also said that they can join coalition with New Slovenia or The Left.
-Matej Tašner Vatovec (Levica) said that they do not support any of the candidates.
+On 2 July President Borut Pahor began the first round of consultations with leaders of the political groups in the National Assembly.
+Danijel Krivec (SDS) said that SDS supported their president Janez Janša as candidate for new prime minister.
+Brane Golubović (LMŠ) asked President Pahor if he would make another round of consultations on Friday and that they would support giving the mandate to Janez Janša first.
+Matjaž Han (SD) and Igor Zorčič (SMC) said that they would only support Marjan Šarec as prime minister.
+Zorčič also said that they could join a coalition with New Slovenia or The Left.
+Matej Tašner Vatovec (Levica) said that they would not support any of the candidates.